-The Complaint underscores that Horizon was fully aware of that Tepezza was causing hearing loss.
-In fact, the Complaint devotes ten pages to listing every single adverse event report to the FDA involving Tepezza and hearing lost.
-The Complaint asserts 4 separate causes of action, with the primary theory of liability being failure to warn.
+The Complaint underscores that Horizon was aware that Tepezza was causing hearing loss.
+In fact, the Complaint devotes ten pages to listing every adverse event report to the FDA involving Tepezza and hearing loss.
+The Complaint asserts four separate causes of action, with the primary theory of liability being failure to warn.

 February 14, 2023: Horizon Therapeutics is moving to dismiss the Tepezza hearing loss lawsuits filed against it based on the federal preemption doctrine.
 In a motion to dismiss filed last week in one of the pending Tepezza lawsuits, Horizon argued that the plaintiff’s product liability claims are preempted by federal law because the contents of the warning label for Tepezza were regulated by the FDA.
 We see similar preemption motions in nearly all product liability mass torts involving failure to warn claims and the argument is rarely successful.

 January 19, 2023: A group of Tepezza plaintiffs have filed a motion seeking consolidation of ten Tepezza hearing loss lawsuits pending in the Northern District of Illinois.

 So we now have a Tepezza class action lawsuit?
 Yes and no. If granted, the motion would result in sort of a mini-MDL within the district in which the cases proceed before a single judge and discovery is consolidated.

 Horizon filed a response last week stating that it is opposed to the consolidation request on the grounds that the cases involve substantially different facts.
 There are a handful of Tepezza cases pending in other federal districts.